mudita/MuditaOS/module-audio/README.md

 #### 16bit stereo/mono PCM samples are used as internal audio samples format
 This format was picked as it is used the most common.
 Additionally moving raw PCM samples from one point to another is the easiest method and the most error prone.
 #### 16 bit audio files are only supported
 Currently due to some limitations in hardware audio codec only 16-bit PCM samples are supported.
 It is possible to add support for 8/24 or even 32 bit samples.
-This is should be done in audio device layer inside `module-bsp/bsp/audio`
+This should be done in audio device layer inside `module-bsp/bsp/audio`
 #### There is no possibility to record and playback at the same time
 This is self-explanatory.
 Whole switching logic is implemented inside `module-audio`